 - Go for a walk and take pictures of anything that catches your eye

-The latter two methods are obviously a bit more time consuming, but they present a fun excuse to get outside and explore a bit.
+The latter method is obviously a bit more time consuming, but it’s a fun excuse to get outside and explore a bit.
 Even just the fresh air and exercise can get your creative wheels turning.

 Note: If you plan to use other people’s images for your mood boards, make sure to give them credit if you plan to publicize your mood board.
 Better yet, ask for permission first.

-Are you in need of a fresh new logo, brand identity, and/or website?
+Are you in need of a fresh new visual identity to elevate your brand and attract your ideal clients?
 Contact me today and let’s chat about your project.